-Delight-directed learning has to do with fostering the love of learning, and that lifelong learning style that’s important for children, so they become learners who can adapt to any situation.
-Delight-directed learning can improve cooperation with your teenagers.
-It can also reduce burnout if they are more involved in what they do; if they’re more tuned in to what they’re learning, then they become less burned out and need fewer breaks.
-This kind of approach makes learning more meaningful to your child, because it makes more sense when you apply it to something that they care about.
+What is delight directed learning?
+Delight directed learning has to do with fostering the love of learning.
+That lifelong learning style is important for children to become learners who can adapt to any situation.
+Delight directed learning can improve the co-operation of your teenagers.
+It can also reduce burnout if they are more involved in what they do.
+If they’re more tuned in to what they’re learning, then they become less burned out and need fewer breaks.
+This kind of approach makes learning more meaningful to your child.
+It makes more sense when you apply it to something they care about.

 Colleges may call it “passion” and homeschoolers may call it “specialization.”
 Whatever the name, delight directed learning can help you homeschool now and help your teenager with choosing a college major and making career plans for the future.

 Regular Price $15.
 Get lifetime online access to video, audio, handouts and transcription.
 Buy Now!

 You may also like Delight Directed Learning: Guide Your Homeschooler Toward Passionate Learning for Kindle/Kindle app.
 Buy Now!